tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	app.UseMvc();
 }
 ```
-_Note: While I refer to the &#8220;Cookies&#8221; scheme by name, you&#8217;ll note above I actually use the constant CookieAuthenticationDefaults.AuthenticationScheme_
+_Note: While I refer to the “Cookies” scheme by name, you'll note above I actually use the constant CookieAuthenticationDefaults.AuthenticationScheme_

 **#1 &#8211; services.AddCustomMembership:** Register CosmosDBMembership as a Transient dependency for ICustomMembership vi an [extension method (github)][7].

-**#2 &#8211; services.AddAuthentication:** Set the Default Authentication Scheme to our &#8220;Cookies&#8221; scheme to tell the system to use the &#8220;Cookies&#8221; module for challenging Unauthorized users.
+**#2 &#8211; services.AddAuthentication:** Set the Default Authentication Scheme to our “Cookies” scheme to tell the system to use the “Cookies” module for challenging Unauthorized users.

-**#3 &#8211; .AddCookie:** Lightly configure a Cookies module to use the &#8220;Cookies&#8221; scheme and provide the &#8220;LoginPath&#8221; used for challenging a user.
-(I don&#8217;t recall why I included &#8220;LogoutPath&#8221;).
+**#3 &#8211; .AddCookie:** Lightly configure a Cookies module to use the “Cookies” scheme and provide the “LoginPath” used for challenging a user.
+(I don't recall why I included “LogoutPath”).
 Wire an event in for `OnValidatePrincipal` that gets the registered Membership object and asks it if the user is valid according to our business logic.

 **#4 &#8211; app.UseAuthentication:** Include the configured authentication middleware in the application

-Now that we have wired ourselves into the outside world, let&#8217;s move on to build the business logic and persistence.
+Now that we have wired ourselves into the outside world, let's move on to build the business logic and persistence.

 ### Cosmos DB Refactoring

 In the prior post, I had very basic CRUD logic to read/write a `Sample` object to Cosmos DB.
 Now we need to add the concepts of a registered user (`LoginUser`) and an authorized user session (`LoginSession`).
-First we&#8217;re going to do some refactoring.
+First we're going to do some refactoring.

 Here are the challenges:

   * It will be a mess if we add `LoginUser` logic to `Persistence` on top of `Sample`
-  * [Microsoft&#8217;s performance guide][8] says we should use a Singleton for the DocumentClient for performance
+  * [Microsoft's performance guide][8] says we should use a Singleton for the DocumentClient for performance

 <div class="note-area">
-  The three most notable changes from the <a href="https://azure.microsoft.com/en-us/blog/performance-tips-for-azure-documentdb-part-1-2/" title="MSDN: CosmosDB Performance Tips">Performance Tips</a> are configuring the <code>Persistence</code> class (and it&#8217;s DocumentClient) to be a singleton over the lifetime of the web server, calling <code>OpenAsync</code> early so the connection is opened prior to the first real call, and moving the call to <code>EnsureSetupAsync</code> to the registration of the Singleton in <code>Startup.cs</code> so it happens only one time.
+  The three most notable changes from the <a href="https://azure.microsoft.com/en-us/blog/performance-tips-for-azure-documentdb-part-1-2/" title="MSDN: CosmosDB Performance Tips">Performance Tips</a> are configuring the <code>Persistence</code> class (and it's DocumentClient) to be a singleton over the lifetime of the web server, calling <code>OpenAsync</code> early so the connection is opened prior to the first real call, and moving the call to <code>EnsureSetupAsync</code> to the registration of the Singleton in <code>Startup.cs</code> so it happens only one time.
 </div>

 To solve this, Persistence will be split into a top-level class with general behavior and responsibility for the DocumentClient instance, while actual persistence logic will be moved into individual, scoped data classes: